 Why ski or board in Scotland?

-- Skiing and snowboarding in Scotland is value for money - you don't need a passport, costly travel insurance or foreign currency (unless you're visiting Scotland from overseas).
+- Skiing and snowboarding in Scotland is good value for money and you don't need a passport, costly travel insurance or foreign currency (unless you're visiting Scotland from overseas).

-- There is a wide choice of friendly local accommodation near each resort if you're planning a short break or extended winter holiday.
+- There is a wide choice of friendly local accommodation and things to see and do near each mountain centre if you're planning a short break or extended winter holiday.

 How do I get started?

 - Do your research.
 Register for snow alerts, follow the Ski-Scotland Facebook page and keep up with the latest snow conditions.
 Always check the travel and weather reports before travelling.

 - Find out more about the various ski passes available, from day to multiple day passes and the Ski-Scotland All Areas Season Ticket (available for a limited time only).

 - Book accommodation (if you need it) nearby.

 How can I learn to ski or board in Scotland?

 - If it's your first time on skis or a board, then it might be worth taking a lesson at a local artificial ski slope or at the real snow indoor centre Snow Factor near Glasgow.

 - When you're ready for the mountain, choose your snowsport centre.
 All centres have beginners' slopes with easy uplift.